-What Can a Handyman Do in Conway, South Carolina?
+What Can a Handyman Do Without a License in Conway, South Carolina?

 Conway is in Horry County, South Carolina.
 For many small “handyman” style jobs, South Carolina does not require a state contractor license if the total project value stays under the state contractor licensing threshold, but trade work (electrical/plumbing/HVAC) is separately licensed and is not covered by the handyman exemption.
 You will typically still need (1) a City of Conway business license and (2) building permits for certain work even when you are exempt from state contractor licensing.